 Most passengers were then forced to just stay in their rooms as the men occupied the common spaces.
 Without access to the buffet, other passengers had to dine at restaurants.

-Cruise staples such as bingo games and outdoor cinema screenings were also canceled as the Indian company took over the activities and videos screened.
+Cruise staples such as bingo games for free and outdoor cinema screenings were also canceled as the Indian company took over the activities and videos screened.